Stockholms södra railway station: History

-Stockholm Södra was inaugurated in 1860 as Stockholm’s first railway station, located near what is now Medborgarplatsen.
-The station’s first building, designed by Adolf W. Edelsvärd, was a single-story wooden structure with a train hall.
+Stockholms södra was inaugurated in 1860 as Stockholm's first railway station, located near what is now Medborgarplatsen.
+The station's first building, designed by Adolf W. Edelsvärd, was a single-story wooden structure with a train hall.
 It served as the terminus for trains arriving from the south and west - trains arriving from the north stopped at Norra Bantorget on Norrmalm.
 In 1871 a new railway via Gamla Stan connected these lines, alongside the opening of Stockholm Central Station.

 In 1926, a new station building was constructed under the designs of Folke Zetterwall.
 This structure was unique, as it rested on tall concrete columns above one of the main tracks and featured a café with a terrace overlooking the platforms.
 This building remained in use until the 1980s when the area underwent extensive redevelopment.